Concerned about a child or young person’s sexual behaviour?

 No parent wants to think their child has sexually harmed another.
 So if you have any fear at all please call.
 We know it’s a difficult thing to do, but people who care and who know how to help are ready to take your call.

-Use the drop down links to explore your concerns, and if you are at all worried over a child's sexual behaviour, either in the real world or online, then call the Stop it Now!
-Freephone, anonymous and confidential helpline on 0808 1000 900 for advice, support and information.
+Use the drop down links to explore your concerns, and if you are at all worried over a child’s sexual behaviour, either in the real world or online, then call the free and confidential Stop It Now! helpline on 0808 1000 900 for advice, support and information.

 You can message the helpline using our secure messaging service by clicking here.
 Our messaging service is not able to offer an immediate response due to high demand.
 We aim to respond to messages within 5-7 working days.
 If your enquiry is urgent please call the confidential helpline.